Battle of Chaegunghyon: Background

 In December 1950, having been swept from North Korea by a shock Chinese offensive, defeated UN forces stood at bay in the South.
 On New Year's Day, 1951, the Chinese stormed over the border and South Korean forces disintegrated.
 As a result, Britain's 29th Infantry Brigade was thrust into the line near Yangju and Koyang, 12 miles northwest of Seoul.

 Amid blizzards, the brigade dug a shaky line over the hills.
 On the left flank, reinforced by ten 8th Hussars Cromwell tanks (Cooper Force), stood the Royal Ulster Rifles (RUR).
 By 3 January there was nothing between them and the onrushing Chinese.

 Before dawn that day, indistinct figures appeared in front of the RUR trenches.
 A patrol descended into the valley and men on the hills heard a staccato burst of gunfire - then silence.
 The patrol had blundered into the main assault force and from nowhere the Chinese broke cover and charged.
 Two RUR platoons were overrun.

-Galway native and acting battalion commander Major Tony Blake orchestrated the firepower of tanks, artillery and US jets in an immediate riposte.
+Acting battalion commander Major Tony Blake orchestrated the firepower of tanks, artillery and US jets in an immediate riposte.
 Second Lieutenant Mervyn McCord was part of a patrol that counter-attacked their previous position following a napalm strike.

 The men took the ridge without casualties and stood around congratulating themselves until a major arrived, roaring: "This is not a funfair!"
 Meanwhile, 'B' Company prepared to retake the other lost peak.

 "We lined them up," said Captain Robin Charley, a Belfast man who had volunteered for Korea.
 "That attack went in exactly by the book — just like at the School of Infantry!"

 The Ulstermen were ecstatic at having beaten off the previously undefeated Chinese.
 To their right, the Royal Northumberland Fusiliers had also fought a bloody, but successful battle.
 Elsewhere, though, the front had buckled.
 UN forces were falling back.
 Seoul was to be abandoned.

 The RUR would be the last UN unit to withdraw, the US division on its left flank had already departed.